l0k3ndr/tull/README.md

 1. you have your logs stored for future reference in an organized manner
 2. you can share the url to anyone having access to your server via http.

-Read the code and see for yourself - less than 150 lines I guess.
+Code is less than 150 lines, and not much fancy

-Future Plans:-
+### Future Roadmap

  1. Security
  2. Better UI for /web interface
  3. API pagination for /api interface